October 1, 2023

 I've completed this trail in both directions, from Habkern/Augstmatthorn to Brienzer Rothorn and from Brienzer Rothorn to Habkern or Harder Kulm.
 It is much easier north to south (Brienzer Rothorn to Habkern/Harder Kulm) mostly due to double the vertical elevation you have to climb heading from Harder Kulm to Rothorn.
 You also have to rush the last two hours to make sure you catch the last cable car or train (17.15 and 17.40 most days).
-In 12 complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
+In over a dozen complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
 The ridge is difficult enough without the additional hazard of snow underfoot.
 My snow/ice encounters have been at either end of the ridge on the west side of the ridge, either at the foot of Chruterepass or en route to Harder Kulm/Habkern.
 If I can see green grass from webcams at both ends of the trail, and the wind/rain forecast is good, I'll have a go.
 Muddy conditions were the most hazardous, as that stuff tends to clog up your shoes and affect their grip on the trail, so you have to be extra careful on the muddy/wet days.
 High winds were the only weather conditions to date that have made me consider turning back, or exiting the ridge.
 With such a narrow exposed hike for over seven hours, watch the forecast wind conditions carefully.